-ClickUp is an all-in-one project management platform that helps businesses stay organized, on task and on time.
+ClickUp is an all-in-one project management platform (similar to Asana, or Airtable) that helps businesses stay organized, on task and on time.
 All in all, ClickUp allows users to manage projects from start to finish with a single tool.

 With ClickUp, project managers can create custom workflows, assign tasks, set deadlines and keep track of progress for each project.
 ClickUp also provides a highly customizable interface that makes it easy to customize the look and feel of each project as well as various tools and toolsets that help teams be productive.